Watch our webinar: Advanced Strategies for Integral Waterproofing Concrete in Modern Building Envelopes - Watch Now

 With 30 Hudson Yards’ construction team anticipating the presence of other such Fortune 500 companies, they knew they needed to build a structure that was as functional as it was stunning.
 They were also aware that the building’s design involved a below grade foundation that could be subject to possible water penetration and flooding.
 That meant they would need a concrete waterproofing system that could fully tank the 30 Hudson Yards’ structure for the entirety of its service life.

 Then, to ensure all the construction joints and penetrations were watertight, the team applied Krytonite Swelling Waterstop and Krystol Waterstop Treatment to the appropriate areas.
-These same products were then used to floodproof the wall that wraps around 30 Hudson Yards’ entire perimeter.

 In the end, 30 Hudson Yards opened to the public in 2019 free from water intrusion concerns, designed for LEED Gold certification, and awarded the H. Bruce Russell Global Innovator’s Award for developing a transformative workplace and smart building environment.